twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 23rd June 1961

 “You may ask ‘What is the fault to practice without Dhamma at home?’
 The answer is: you are creating causes for getting khandhas every day.
 With every arising of lobha, dosa, and moha, you make kamma (see the D. A. chart).
-These are looking for ring of the Death.
+These are looking for King of the Death.
 The khandhas are results and if you look for the causes; these are: avijjā → saṅkhāra → taṇhā → upādāna, kamma → soka, parideva, dukkha, domanassa which lead to miserable khandhas.
 (The whole series refer to the twelve links of D. A. process which leads to Dukkha.)
 Therefore, the Buddha said that only very few arriving to the blissful planes of existence.

 Morning and night periods consume or extract our life span, physical form, strength and power from us.
 We have to make khandhas for them.